 Try to keep away from energy drinks as the caffeine will make you dehydrated.
 Instead, grab something like Hydralyte and put it in your first aid kit as an extra precaution.
 They will replace the salts that flow out of your body through urine and sweat with electrolytes and fluids.

-Make it easy for you to get help if your battery dies and make yourself the hero to whoever you may find yourself helping, so be prepared.
+Make it easy for you to get help if your battery dies and make yourself the hero to whoever you may find yourself helping.
+We know battery failure is most common in the cold, so be prepared.
 You might even make a new client this winter!

 - Toilet paper – Don’t laugh.
 You’ll be thanking us later.